interline-io/transitland-server/README.md

 Alternatively, the database connection string can be specified using `TL_DATABASE_URL` environment variable.
 For local development environments, you will usually need to add `?sslmode=disable` to the connection string.

-Open http://localhost:8080/ in your web browser to see the GraphQL broaser, or use the endpoints at `/query` or `/rest/...`
+Open http://localhost:8080/ in your web browser to see the GraphQL browser, or use the endpoints at `/query` or `/rest/...`

-The server instance configured by the  `tlserver` command runs without authentication or authorization.
-This configuration is beyond the scope of the "example" command defined in `cmd/tlserver`, and can be added by creating a new executable in your own package and adding various HTTP middlewares to set user context and permissions data.
+The "example" server instance configured by the  `tlserver` command runs without authentication or authorization.
+Auth configuration is beyond the scope of this example command but can be added by configuring the server in your own package and adding HTTP middlewares to set user context and permissions data.
+You can use `cmd/tlserver/main.go` as an example to get started; it uses only public APIs from this package.
+(Earlier versions of `tlserver` included more built-in auth middlewares, but in our experience these are almost always custom per-installation, and were removed from this repo.)

 ## Development